brianm998/timelapse_image_blender/README.md

 It can be added to your path, or invoked from some other directory with a full pathname.

 There are a number of dependencies.
-The application will not startup properly with out them.
+The application will not startup properly without them.

 Timelapse Image Blender uses some 3rd party perl modules, and some 3rd party command line tools.